Tbolli/IDATA2304-group-project/README.md

 It simulates real greenhouse environments where distributed sensor nodes send data to a central server and control panel.
 The system collects, processes, and displays real-time data, including temperature, humidity, and actuator status.

+**Note:** The project’s Git repository uses the name idata2304, whereas the Java source code follows the package naming idata2302.
+This mismatch is expected.

 ---

 ## 📌 Table of Contents